cdelorme/level/readme.md

 ## future plans

+- separate the main components of level6 into a library so they can be imported and used anywhere
+- create a gui interface wrapper for the cli
 - optional high-fidelity flag for full-binary comparison
     - optionally performed on any sha256 matches
     - can also set max-size to a sane default, and run full-binary for files above that size limit